The Lov\'{a}sz Local Lemma: Foundations and Applications

+Since $h$ intersects at most $d$ other hyperedges, it follows that $A_h$ is independent of the $\sigma$-algebra generated by all other bad events except for at most $d$ of them.
+Hence, there exists a dependency graph for the family of events $\{A_h\}_{h\in E}$ with maximum degree at most $d$.
+This implies that

-so there exists a $k$-coloring of the vertices of $H$ that satisfies the assertion. \end{proof}
+By Corollary~\ref{corollary: Knuth}, with positive probability, no bad event $A_h$ ($h \in E$) occurs.
+Therefore, there exists a $k$-coloring of the vertices of $H$ in which every hyperedge contains all $k$ colors. \end{proof}

-In the following, we suggest a stronger version of Theorem~\ref{theorem2: Erdos-Lovasz 75}.
-To derive an exact closed-form expression for the probability $\mathbb{P}(A_h)$ on the left-hand side of \eqref{eq1: 23.04.26}, we recall the definition of Stirling numbers of the second kind. \begin{definition} {\em Let $n, k \in \mathbb{N}$.
-The {\em Stirling number of the second kind}, denoted $S(n,k)$, is defined as the number of ways to partition the set $[n]$ into $k$ nonempty, pairwise disjoint subsets.
-If $k \not\in [n]$, then $S(n,k) \triangleq 0$.} \end{definition} \begin{remark} {\em Inequality~\eqref{eq1: 23.04.26} follows from the union bound and provides a simple upper bound on the probability that a hyperedge of an $r$-uniform hypergraph does not contain all $k$ colors under a random $k$-coloring in which each vertex is assigned a color independently and uniformly from $[k]$.
-In fact, this probability can be calculated exactly.
-The vertices of a hyperedge $h \in E(H)$ are colored independently and uniformly from $[k]$, so all $k^r$ colorings of $h$ are equally likely.
-By Definition~\ref{def: Stirling number of 2nd kind}, the number of colorings of $h$ that use all $k$ colors is $k! \, S(r,k)$.
-Hence, the probability of the event $A_h$, that $h$ does not contain all $k$ colors, is
+In the following, we propose a stronger version of Theorem~\ref{theorem2: Erdos-Lovasz 75}.
+To derive an exact closed-form expression for the probability $\mathbb{P}(A_h)$ in place of the upper bound on the right-hand side of \eqref{eq1: 23.04.26}, we recall the definition of the Stirling numbers of the second kind.

+\begin{definition} {\em Let $n, k \in \mathbb{N}$.
+The {\em Stirling number of the second kind}, denoted by $S(n,k)$, is the number of ways to partition the set $[n]$ into $k$ nonempty and pairwise disjoint subsets.
+If $k > n$, then $S(n,k)=0$.} \end{definition}

+In the proof of Theorem~\ref{theorem2: Erdos-Lovasz 75}, the $r$ vertices of a hyperedge $h \in E$ are independently assigned colors chosen uniformly at random from $[k]$.
+Hence, all $k^r$ colorings of $h$ are equally likely.
+By Definition~\ref{def: Stirling number of 2nd kind}, the number of colorings of $h$ that use all $k$ colors is $k!\,S(r,k)$.
+Therefore, the probability of the bad event $A_h$, namely, that $h$ does not contain all $k$ colors, is